YuNoGuy123/Cataclysm-Dimensional-Intertwinement/README.md

 Compatibility with other mods is best effort and not guaranteed, mods like Aftershock will probably not work with the mod.

 No, I am not planning for any of this to be included in the DDA repo.
-Not that it meets the criteria for that regardless as it messes with other mods.
+Not that it meets the criteria for that regardless as it messes with other mods and is a multi-suite set of mods which I don't think would go down well, I would probably have to take the best elements and combine them.